jeantessier/langchain-javascript-example/README.md

 # LangChain JavaScript Example

-A sample Node that uses LangChain to talk to LLMs.
+A sample Node script that uses LangChain to talk to LLMs.

 You’ll need an API key for each LLM.
 So just follow the instructions linked below  to obtain your API keys.